Reading Time: 2 minutes

 Searching for the missing person(s)

-Send capable members in pairs to search along the and to significant features such as track junctions, water points, nearby summits.
+Send capable members in pairs to search along the track and to significant features such as track junctions, water points, nearby summits.

 Brief all search pairs with the following: